nlpsuge/Always-Show-Titles-In-Overview/README.md

-<h1> Always-Show-Titles-In-Overview </h1>
+<h1> Customize Overview (Always-Show-Titles-In-Overview) </h1>

-This a Gnome Shell extension, which shows titles of all window thumbnails in the Overview.
+This a Gnome Shell extension, which customizes the Overview, including always showing titles of all window thumbnails.

 <p align="left">
   <a href="https://extensions.gnome.org/extension/1689/always-show-titles-in-overview/">